 The BLM would be the lead federal agency for approving the Project and would issue a ROW grant authorizing the use of federal lands administered by the BLM for Project construction, operation, and decommissioning.
-The Project site is within a "variance area" for solar power plant development, as defined in the Record of Decision (ROD) prepared for the Final Programmatic Environmental Impact Statement (EIS) for Solar Energy Development in Six Southwestern States
+The Project site is within a "variance area" for solar power plant development, as defined in the Record of Decision (ROD) prepared for the Final Programmatic EIS for Solar Energy Development in Six Southwestern States (Solar PEIS).
+The ROD does not apply to this Project since the ROW application pre-dates the Solar PEIS.

-1 Nominal power refers to the nameplate or peak capacity of photovoltaic system
+Nominal power refers to the nameplate or peak capacity of photovoltaic system